lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 of a molecule in the tree.
 We need to override this method in our derived class in order to implement our own behaviour.

-The callback is then associated with a :py:class:`~operations.SortMorphsOper.TraverseOper` instance, which can be run on a tree as any other tree operation.
+The callback is then associated with a :py:class:`~operations.TraverseOper.TraverseOper` instance, which can be run on a tree as any other tree operation.
 When the operation is run it traverses the tree from the root to the leaves and injects every molecule it encounters into our implementation of the :meth:`~molpher.swig_wrappers.core.TraverseCallback.__call__` method.

-..  note:: We can also pass a SMILES string to the :py:class:`~operations.SortMorphsOper.TraverseOper`
+..  note:: We can also pass a SMILES string to the :py:class:`~operations.TraverseOper.TraverseOper`
         constructor.
 In that case, a subtree will be traversed using the specified molecule as the root of the subtree.